DatasiteLabs/ds-labs-local-setup/README.md

 - Shellcheck (https://github.com/koalaman/shellcheck)
 - bats (https://github.com/bats-core/bats-core)

-## Testing
+### Testing with bats

 Uses bats.
 Use the local tag to only run safe local tssts.
 You can run all or other tags if you are confident they are safe for your machine.
-See [#Running Locally](#running-locally) for more info on safer ways to test machine level chagnes.
+See [Testing Manually](#testing-manually) for more info on safer ways to test machine level chagnes.

 To run bats you will need to get the submodules.